odibua/covid19TrackingProject/README.md

 figuring out how to properly populate a config file with `POST` requests based on the Santa Clara [website](https://www.sccgov.org/sites/covid19/Pages/dashboard-demographics-of-cases-and-deaths.aspx)

-1. Click inspect near the dashboard
+1. Click inspect near the dashboard.
 ![step1_post](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/step1_inspect.png)

 1. Select the element in the right tab that highlights the dashboard.
-Click the div elements until the url for the dashboard is visible
+Click the div elements until the url for the dashboard is visible.
 ![step2_post](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/step2_select_dashboard.png)

 1. Copy the url and navigate to it.
-This should result in a webpage with just the dash board
+This should result in a webpage with just the dashboard.
 ![step3_post](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/step3_copy_link_address.png)

 1. Click the network tab.
-If the name column is empty, reload the url
+If the name column is empty, reload the url.
 ![step4_post](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/step4_click_network_tab.png)

 1. Click the preview tab and click through all the queries.
 For each query, search the json in the preview tab.
-Stop when a dictionary that displays ethnicity case/death counts is found
+Stop when a dictionary that displays ethnicity case/death counts is found.
 ![step5_post](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/step5_search_query_preview.png)

 1. Click the headers tab.
-    - If the `Request Method` is `GET` then copy and paste the `Request URL` to the `URL` field in the config (as in `california_all.yaml`) and make `TYPE` `GET`.
+    - If the `Request Method` is `GET` then copy and paste the `Request URL` to the `URL` field in the config as in the [california_all.yaml](https://github.com/odibua/covid19TrackingProject/blob/master/states/california/configs/california_all.yaml) and make `TYPE` `GET`.
-    - If it is `POST` make the `TYPE` `POST`, and copy the `Request Headers` to the `HEADERS` field in the config as in `santaclara_cases.yaml`.
+    - If it is `POST` make the `TYPE` `POST`, and copy the `Request Headers` to the `HEADERS` field in the config as in the [santaclara_cases.yaml](https://github.com/odibua/covid19TrackingProject/blob/master/states/california/counties/santaclara/configs/santaclara_cases.yaml).
 Make the `Content-Length` subfield a string.
 ![step6_post](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/step6_click_headers_tab.png)

-1. Click the `view source` button next to `Request Payload` and copy and paste the resulting json to the `PAYLOAD` field in the config, as in `sanaclara_cases.yaml`.
+1. Click the `view source` button next to `Request Payload` and copy and paste the resulting json to the `PAYLOAD` field in the config, as in the as in the [santaclara_cases.yaml](https://github.com/odibua/covid19TrackingProject/blob/master/states/california/counties/santaclara/configs/santaclara_cases.yaml).
+Make the `Content-Length` subfield a string.
 ![step7_post](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/step7_view_source_payload.png)

 ## Configuring Scraping Schedule